sbarabe/SBK_PROTONPACK_CORE/README.md

 This library is written by Samuel Barabé, inspired by other members of the open source community in the GB props replica, like https://github.com/MikeS11, https://github.com/CountDeMonet and many others .

+## Version history

+2.1 Release in 2024-05-09
+2.2 Release in 2024-05-10 :
+    - ventEngine fadeOut(uint8_t ramp_time) function corrected : program was stalling on divide by zero...